 What’s in a geocache?

-Occasionally, there may also be some treasures for children – a badge, key ring, rubber.
+Occasionally, there it may contain simple treasures for children – a badge, key ring, rubber.
 Children can take one of the treasures, as long as you replace it with something of similar or higher value.

 Who will like geocaching?

 Anyone with a sense of adventure who likes being outside will love geocaching.
-It’s a great way to see the outdoors and to get active without trying too hard.
+It’s a great way to see the great outdoors, enjoy nature and get active without trying too hard.

 In addition, geocaching is a great way of motivating children when you are on a walk.
 You don’t have to set out with the intention of geocaching.
 Once you have the app, you can make a spontaneous decision to see if there are any caches in the vicinity.